WillH727/Machine-Learning-Music-Sample-Generation/README.md

 <img src="pics/Figure_4.png" width=400 height=400></img>

 Then generative sample is very noisy, yet it has learnt generally that low sub travels in after a few milliseconds but has transitioned from the higher pitches like a real kick drum.
+Overall I was happy with the weird alien sounds from noise and artefacts from learning from the reverb of the drums.

 Heres the learning progression:

 <img src="pics/Figure_5.png" width=400 height=400></img>

 # Convolutional GAN